LFTW1013/ShellMod-ShellShockers/README.md

-ShellMod (Formerly LebMod) is a Modding menu/service for Shellshockers with the following mods:
+ShellMod is a Modding menu/service for Shellshockers with the following mods:
 - Rainbow Crosshair
 - Green, Black, Red Circular and Standard Crosshairs
 - Resize Cursor Controls